SMALL INTESTINAL BACTERIAL OVERGROWTH (SIBO)

 Yes, there is a test for SIBO.
 Like all tests, it isn’t perfect.
 There are false positives and false negatives based on many factors.
 The best practitioners to help you diagnose and get you healthy are those who are familiar with the most common test result scenarios and know how to interpret these results.
 The test consists of a series of breath collections after drinking a solution that can cause an acute increase in SIBO.

-If you wish to read more about SIBO, sign up and download a free pdf copy of my ebook.
+If you wish to read more about SIBO, sign up and download a free copy of my eBook.

-This ebook is packed with the information you need to begin taking the steps to get better!
+This Small Intestinal Bacterial Overgrowth eBook is packed with the information you need to begin taking the steps to get better!